 Some of the top experts in the field and the most advanced technology for cancer treatment are close to home at the Temple Cancer Center.
 Located on the CHI St. Luke's Health-Memorial campus in Lufkin, the Temple Cancer Center is recognized for clinical excellence by the American College of Surgeons.

 This accredited facility offers a full complement of radiation oncology services including:

 Intensity Modulated Radioactive Treatment (IMRT) and Volumetric Arc Therapy (VMAT)

-- Two Siemens Oncor Multi-leaf Collimator Linear Accelerators which precisely treat cancer utilizing finely focused radiation beams
+Elekta Infinity Linear Accelerator with Agility Multi-leaf Collimator which precisely treats cancer utilizing finely focused radiation beams

-- The first permanent PET/CT scanner in the area for detecting abnormalities in the body
+PET/CT scanner for detecting cancer in the body and for treatment planning